1. Media Subsystem Profile¶

 on strings, as they shouldn’t be broken due to line length limits;

-when a function or variable name need to have a big identifier name, which keeps hard to honor the 80 columns limit;
+when a function or variable name needs to have a long identifier name, which makes hard to honor the 80 columns limit;

 on arithmetic expressions, when breaking lines makes them harder to read;

-when they avoid a line to end with an open parenthesis or an open bracket.
+when they avoid a line ending with an open parenthesis or an open bracket.

 1.9.
 Key Cycle Dates¶